 - For information about the process by which you may review and request changes to any of your Personal Information, see GDPR Policy: Access.

-- For information about our response to “do not track” signals or other mechanisms that provide you with the ability to exercise choice regarding the collection of Personal Information, see Privacy Shield Policy: Notice, Choice & Accountability for Onward Transfer.
+- For information about our response to “do not track” signals or other mechanisms that provide you with the ability to exercise choice regarding the collection of Personal Information, see our Data Privacy Framework Policy: Notice, Choice & Accountability for Onward Transfer.